-SWEDENBORG LIBRARY
+SWEDENBORG LIBRARY AND CAFÉ

-The Swedenborg Library houses 130,000 books, periodicals, and special collections as well as computers for student use and College Grounds Café.
+The Swedenborg Library houses over 118,000 books, periodicals, and special collections as well as access to databases and computers for student use, the College Bookstore and College Grounds Café.
 The Swedenborg Library is a center for New Church research, housing the world's largest collection of Swedenborg's works, among other rare collections.
 College Grounds Café (serving Starbucks drinks) is a popular place for students and faculty to study, socialize, or meet in small groups.